nikonthethird/Krystallizer/README.md

     this profile.
   * **removeEmptyFiles:** Indicates whether to remove files that are completely empty as part of executing this profile.
+  * **checkFileSizes:** Indicates whether to compare the size of each file to the size stored in the database to compute a new hash if necessary.

 To run the program, execute: